 - The short story: Avianca LifeMiles offers competitive Star Alliance pricing to both Northern and Southern South America with no fuel surcharges.
 Note that you can mix cabins on partner awards to save miles, which can be useful if you need a positioning flight.

-- Miles required: According to the old award chart, flights to Northern South America are 35K each way in business class and Southern South America costs 60K one way in business class.
-However, flights on Avianca metal appear to be pricing out at 40K - 55K (while partner awards follow the old chart).
+- Miles required: According to the old award chart, flights to Northern South America are 35K each way in business class, Brazil is 50k and the rest of Southern South America costs 60K one way.
+Flights on Avianca metal usually price out slightly differently, from 40K - 55K.

 - How to find awards: Search for available space at LifeMiles.com (you’ll need to create a free Avianca LifeMiles frequent flyer account)